syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/100_OpenTelemetry/README.md

 };
 ```

-**NOTE:** The syslog-ng OSE application does not parse the fields of the incoming messages into name-value pairs.
+The syslog-ng OSE application does not parse the fields of the incoming messages into name-value pairs.
 It is only capable of forwarding messages using the `opentelemetry()` destination.
 For information on parsing OpenTelemetry messages, see the OpenTelemetry parser section.
 {: .notice--primary}